ibnlanre/signals/README.md

 const countSignal = signal(0);
 ```

-#### Using the hooks pattern
+#### Using the `use` method

 Signals created should be used within a React component using the `use` method.
 The `use` method returns the current value and a setter function.
 The setter function can be called with a new value, or a function that takes the previous value and returns a new value.
+The setter function updates the value of the signal, and the component re-renders.
+Multiple components can use the same signal, and they will all re-render when the signal changes.

 ```jsx
 function Counter() {